Nicolas Ray

-Biography

-Youth and studies
+Early life and education

-Nicolas Ray graduated from the Paris Institute of Political Studies, where he specialized in economics and public law.
+Born in Vichy, Ray graduated from the Paris Institute of Political Studies, where he specialized in economics and public law.

-Professionnal career
+Early career

 Having become the main public finance inspector at the DGFIP (tax agency) for the Allier department, he was also an accounting agent of the Department's Chamber of Agriculture.
 He also practiced at the cash in Vic-sur-Cère, in Cantal.

+Political career

+Career in local politics

-In 2001, he appeared on the list of outgoing mayor Joseph Bléthon at the Cusset Municipal Council.
+In 2001, Ray appeared on the list of outgoing mayor Joseph Bléthon at the Cusset Municipal Council.
 He joined the UMP in 2003.

-Nicolas Ray has been a municipal councillor of Bellerive-sur-Allier since 2014.
+Ray has been a municipal councillor of Bellerive-sur-Allier since 2014.